 From tipping to drinks to souvenirs to excursions, there are plenty of things you’ll find yourself spending money on.
 So exactly how much cash should your bring?

-We’ll get into the details below, but before we get too far, you will likely be surprised that the amount of cash you need on a cruise is going to be less than most people think.
+We’ll get into the details below, but before we get too far, you will likely be surprised that the amount of cash you need on a cruise is less than most people think.

 The same goes for most gratuities.
 Cruise lines now offer prepaid options for gratuities to your room steward and dining room waiters.
-They are automatically charged to your account, with no need to pay with physical cash.
+So you can pay them before you even get on the ship.
+Or you can wait until on the ship and they will be automatically charged to your account, with no need to pay with physical cash.

 So where do you need cold hard cash these days?

-We highly recommend paying for anything off of the ship in cash.
-Ports in tourist areas are typically safe from violent crime, but petty crime like theft — or credit card fraud — do happen.
+We highly recommend paying for anything OFF of the ship in cash.
+Ports in tourist areas are typically safe from violent crime, but petty crime like theft — or credit card fraud — can happen.
 So if you plan to pay for meals and entertainment with a card, there is always the risk of being overcharged, charged twice, etc.

 For peace of mind, we prefer to simply pay in cash.
-All ports you visit will accept US dollars, so don’t worry about having to change over currency.
+All ports you visit in the Caribbean or Bahamas will accept U.S. dollars, so don’t worry about having to change over currency.